We are an independent grant making trust that operates across the United Kingdom.

 The Triangle Trust’s grant criteria have changed over the years in response to changing social needs but our core aims have remained constant.

-We currently support organisations working with young carers and young offenders.
+We currently support organisations working with young carers and young people with criminal convictions.
 By choosing two specific groups of young people to focus our support on enables us to better target our grant giving and ensures the effective delivery of our core vision, mission and values.

 People in need across the UK receive the necessary support to improve the quality of their life.